dotnet/docs/docs/csharp/programming-guide/inside-a-program/coding-conventions.md

 Coding conventions serve the following purposes:

+> [!div class="checklist"]
+>
-- They create a consistent look to the code, so that readers can focus on content, not layout.
+> - They create a consistent look to the code, so that readers can focus on content, not layout.
-- They enable readers to understand the code more quickly by making assumptions based on previous experience.
+> - They enable readers to understand the code more quickly by making assumptions based on previous experience.
-- They facilitate copying, changing, and maintaining the code.
+> - They facilitate copying, changing, and maintaining the code.
-- They demonstrate C# best practices.
+> - They demonstrate C# best practices.

 The guidelines in this article are used by Microsoft to develop samples and documentation.